Differential KO-theory: constructions, computations, and applications: Recollections on topological -theory

-Writing the characteristic series in terms of elementary symmetric functions, using Newton's identities, one can expand the Pontrjagin character in terms of Pontrjagin classes.
-The first few terms are \( \op{Ph}=\op{rank} + p_1 + \tfrac{1}{12}(p_1^2 - 2 p_2) + \cdots \;. \) Since each $p_n$ represent integral cohomology classes, each homogeneous component of the formal power series is rational.
+Writing this characteristic series in terms of elementary symmetric functions, using Newton's identities, one can expand in terms of Pontrjagin classes.
+This gives a characteristic class whose first few terms are \( \op{Ph}=\op{rank} + p_1 + \tfrac{1}{12}(p_1^2 - 2 p_2) + \cdots \;, \) called the Pontrjagin character.
+Since each $p_n$ represents an integral cohomology class, each homogeneous component of the formal power series is rational.
 The forms $p_n$ are natural with respect to pullback of vector bundles with connection.
 From the identity $p_n(V)=(-1)^nc_{2n}(V\otimes \CC)$, it follows at once that ${\rm Ph}$ gives a natural transformation factoring through $K$-theory \( \op{Ph}: \op{KO}^0(-) \longrightarrow \op{K}^0(-) \longrightarrow \bigoplus_{i \geq 0} H^{4i}(-; \QQ)\;. \) Moreover, one can show that this transformation preserves the ring structure.
 Thus, the Pontrjagin character is the analogue for KO-theory of the Chern character transformation and, in fact, it factors through this transformation.

 \begin{remark} [Properties of the Pontrjagin character] The following are satisfied:

 \item {\bf (i)} $\op{Ph}$ is a natural transformation of cohomology theories.

 \item {\bf (ii)} It is graded by $\op{Ph}_k=\op{ch}_k \circ (\otimes_\RR \CC)$.
 It is also the composition of the Chern character and the complexification